Real Estate Finance - Lenders

 - Advising on collateral and credit enhancement, letters of credit, guarantees, swap agreements, caps, debentures, warrants, participating interests, inter-creditor, co-lender, and subordination agreements

-With strength in representing financial institutions, debt-side funds, and other investors making loans to finance real estate projects, our attorneys have significant lender-side experience in the origination, purchase, disposition, and restructuring of complex senior debt loans including non-recourse loans and CMBS securitized loans.
+With strength in representing financial institutions, debt-side funds, and other investors making loans to finance or construct real estate projects, our attorneys have significant lender-side experience in the origination, purchase, disposition, and restructuring of complex senior debt loans including non-recourse loans and CMBS securitized loans.

 Mezzanine Financing and Preferred Equity